 If you love bouldering, Dahab is your place.
 Take Fred Stone for example…

 One morning in 2005, Fred stood in a sea of granite boulders and decided he’d map a few.
 And then a few more.
 And then he brought friends to map a few more.
-And then he and Khaled spent a month in Wadi Qnai trying to complete the job, thankfully helped by a team of climbers arriving to help.
+And then he spent a month in Wadi Qnai trying to complete the job, thankfully helped by a team of climbers arriving to help.
 And finally, after nearly 10 years, there is ‘A Dahab Bouldering Guide‘.

 This is just a taste of the 9 sectors, +400 problems and descriptions you will find in the guide.
-A true labour of love, you can order the guide from Arch climbing or download the Sinai Rock Climbing Guide for an overview of the boulders and sport climbing in Wadi Qnai.
+A true labour of love, you can order the guide from Arch climbing or download the Sinai Rock Climbing Guide for an overview of the boulders and sport routes in Wadi Qnai.